shahabkahn/Stats_for_Machine_Learning/README.md

 - Skewness: Indicates the asymmetry of a distribution.
 - IQR (Interquartile Range): The range between the first and third quartiles, helping identify outliers.

-### In the dataset at our disposal, we encounter different types of variables, each with its unique role in our story:
+### In the dataset at our disposal, we encounter different types of variables, each with its unique role:

 - Categorical Variables: Manufacturer Type, Vehicle Type.
 - Numerical Variables: Sales in Thousands, Year Resale Value, Price in Thousands, Engine Size, Horsepower.